-3. Attendance in District Where Parent / Guardian is Employed
+4. Attendance in District in Which Parent or Guardian is Employed:

 The district may, but is not required to accept a transfer student whose parent/guardian resides outside the boundaries of the school district but is employed and lives with the student at the place of the parent's/guardian's employment within the boundaries of the school district for a minimum of three days during the school week; or a student whose parent/guardian physically works within the boundaries of the school district for a minimum of 10 hours during the school week.
 [EC 48204(a)(7), 48980]